twux-sec/twux-sec/README.md

 ## How I work

-I design the architecture, define the methodology, and own every decision.
-An AI coding assistant helps me move faster on the syntax-heavy parts — the ideas, structure, and validation are mine.
+I own the architecture, methodology, and decisions.
+An AI coding assistant writes the code based on my specifications.
+I review, test, and validate everything.

 Focus on French/EU tooling gaps.
 Security-conscious by default.